 How to Grow Crown of Thorns From Cuttings

 The crown of thorns plants available commercially now are all hybrids so they cannot be grown from seed.
 If you want to propagate your plants, you will have to do so using cuttings.

 It’s very important that you wear gloves during this process because the sap in the stems is toxic and causes skin and eye irritation.
 Take your cuttings from new growth during the spring or summer while the plants are actively growing.

 Place your cuttings in warm water for a few minutes to allow the sap to safely drain from them.
 Then allow the cuttings to dry and callous over for a few days.
+The callous is necessary to prevent disease or insects to enter the cutting before it develops its roots.
 Once the cut end has developed a callous, gently push it into sandy, well-draining soil and water sparingly.
 Roots should start to develop in 2 to 3 weeks.
 You will know that roots are growing because the cuttings will have new leaves.
 Plants without roots are unable to grow new foliage.

 © 2019 Caren White